fbercken/dataiku-5.1.5-plugin/README.md

 ![ScreenSho](./img/dataikuBlueData.png)

-To install the Plugin into Dataiku you have to fownload the dssPlugin_bluedataPugin.zip in the root folder.
+To install the BlueData Plugin into Dataiku, execute the following steps:

+Download the dssPlugin_bluedataPugin.zip in the root folder.
+Menu Administration